 Digital Cinema Production

-Digital Cinema Production is an introductory course designed to provide students with basic instruction in Digital and HD video systems, technical theories, design, creative thinking, pre-production, production, and post-production.
+Digital Cinema Production is an introductory course designed to provide students with basic instruction in Digital and HD and 4k video systems, technical theories, design, creative thinking, pre-production, production, and post-production.
 Students will develop their skills through a combination of reading, writing, lectures, workshops, media presentations, and assigned productions.
 Students will work in crews and independently to produce original content and quality productions comparable to industry standards using Adobe CC Premier and After Effects.
 To learn more about our Digital Cinema Production program, please schedule an appointment with Kim Dunn, our Career Specialist / Admissions Advisor.

 Adobe Certified Associate After Effects

 College Credit Award

 Program completers may receive articulated credit toward an aligned certificate, A.A.S. or A.S. degree program at participating institutions in the Tampa Bay Career Pathways Consortium.
 Details may be obtained from the Career Specialist / Admissions Advisor and/or School Counselor.

 Possible careers after two years of postsecondary training: Assistant producer/videographer, video assistant operator, sole proprietor of video services, video editor, technical director, CG operator, production assistant, assistant camera operator, assistant editor, social media content creator, digital content creator